JiyeongHa/Spatial-Frequency-Preference_NSDsyn/README.md

 # Spatial Frequency Maps in Human Visual Cortex: </br>A Replication and Extension

-This repository includes codes to reproduce the analysis and figures to map spatial frequency preferences in human visual cortex using Natural Scenes Dataset - synthetic data.
+This repository includes code to reproduce the analysis and figures from a manuscript,  "Spatial Frequency Maps in Human Visual Cortex: A Replication and Extension"

 for [spatial frequency preferences in human visual cortex](https://jov.arvojournals.org/article.aspx?articleid=2792643).